Benchmarking Model Predictive Control Algorithms in Building Optimization Testing Framework (BOPTEST): Introduction

-While acknowledging the significant progress in deep neural networks-based reinforcement learning (RL) approaches for controlling unknown dynamical systems, with applications expanding from playing games \citep{silver2016mastering}, locomotion \citep{lillicrap2015continuous} and robotic hand manipulation \citep{levine2016end}, RL is still highly data intensive.
-The training time for such algorithms is typically very large, and high variance and reproducibility issues mar the performance \cite{henderson2018deep}.
+While acknowledging the significant progress in deep neural networks-based reinforcement learning (RL) approaches, these methods are still highly data-intensive.
+The training time for such algorithms is typically very large, and high variance and reproducibility issues affect their performance \cite{henderson2018deep}.
 At the moment, RL algorithms remain intractable for adjustable and reproducible implementations at scale.
-On the other hand, most of the the building MPC work~\citep{sturzenegger2015model,Mostafavi2022ifac,oei2020bilinear,walker2017application} consider either simple low-fidelity RC-based models, bilinear models with low accuracy, Machine Learning (ML) approaches that cannot be directly used for fast MPC implementation, or directly use Modelica-based models with hand-tuned cost functions for nonlinear optimization of energy consumption.
+On the other hand, most of the building MPC work~\citep{sturzenegger2015model,Mostafavi2022ifac,oei2020bilinear,mostafavi2019model} considers either simple low-fidelity RC-based models, bilinear models with low accuracy, Machine Learning (ML) approaches that cannot be directly used for fast MPC implementation, or directly uses Modelica-based models with hand-tuned cost functions for nonlinear optimization of energy consumption.
 Such modeling and control approaches require a lot of customization for high-fidelity models with complex, hybrid, and constrained systems that use external inputs and therefore, are not suited to a robust control framework.

-\textbf{CONTRIBUTIONS} The main contribution of this paper is the development of a modeling and control framework for building HVAC control based on identifying differentiable models that are compatible with optimization-based nonlinear optimal control methods.
-We address these limitations by the following two-fold approach: first, in an off-line round, we identify a differentiable surrogate model for the following nonlinear mapping: